anngvu/accent/README.md

 > Developers can also help with figuring out **where AI can be inserted into workflows and how to design technology for doing that**.

-Thus, this application is about designing technology to incorporate AI, primarily generative AI, but with strong interest as well in other forms such as symbolic AI.
-And here, the knowledge work is more specifically with scientific data.
+Originally, this explored building an agent framework from scratch and how to design agents for specific Synapse workflows -- from basic things like prompts and tools needed to potentially more useful/advanced framework features.
+For example, interesting things included integrating symbolic AI to work in tandem with generative AI or smart delegation between different LLM providers.

+For practical usage, this is nowadays used much more often as a local MCP server with agentic client/frameworks like Claude Desktop/Code and especially the open-source [goose](https://github.com/block/goose), which have all the real, recent developments one would wish for.

-#### For people who work with scientific data
+### For people who work with scientific data

-##### Data management/curation
+#### Data management/curation

 Science is built upon data.
 Research communities have the goal of sharing data packaged and disseminated optimally for (re)use.